 Due to the current circumstances, we are unable to send Z Cards out to individuals or to organizations, we will update you as soon as this changes.
 Please email the Public Health desk via firstname.lastname@example.org with any questions about using Mental Health Safety Plans.

-If you would like to, you can use a Safety Plan App instead of a paper based version.
-Download either of these apps for free from your smartphone or tablet app store:
+If you would like to, you can use a Stay Alive app instead of a paper based version.
+Download this app for free from your smartphone or tablet app store: